chrisglencross/lockdown-challenge-2021/README.md

 ## Contents

-Materials are in the docs directory.
+Materials are in the docs directories.

 * Day 1: Parity bits
 * Day 2: Pseudo Random Number Generator